TryUnfurl

 Try It Now →

-Twitter Card Tags — Complete Reference & Implementation Guide
+Twitter Card Tags — Complete Reference + URL Unfurl Testing Guide

 What Are Twitter Cards?

-Twitter Cards are X's own metadata format, introduced to give publishers control over how shared links render in the Twitter feed.
+Twitter Cards are X's own metadata format, introduced to give publishers control over how shared links render in the Twitter/X feed.
 They use <meta name="twitter:*"> tags in the HTML <head>.

 If twitter:* tags are absent, X falls back to og:* tags.
-So if your Open Graph tags are already set up, Twitter Cards are optional — but they give you extra precision and can show a different image or title specifically for X.
+So if your Open Graph tags are already set up, Twitter Cards are optional — but they give you extra precision, can show a different image or title specifically for X, and ensure your card actually renders instead of being silently skipped.

 Twitter Card Types